“Should I Wait for My Boyfriend to Get Out of Jail?”

 It’s obvious his arrest caused major issues in our relationship (like trust), but I thought with counseling and time we could possibly overcome that.
 But now that I know that he could be in jail for four years or more, I’m not sure what to do.
 How could I wait that long for someone?
 How could we overcome the other major issues to our relationship with him in jail for several years?
 Would he even be close to the same person after that much time in jail?
 I want to do what’s best for me and him, but I’m not sure what that is.
 It seems like no matter what I decide, it’s going to be horrible and hurtful for everyone involved. — Arrested Love

 It’s got to be incredibly shocking and painful to invest over two years in a relationship only to discover the person you thought you were with isn’t who you thought he was.
 I feel for you.
 But I also have to be a voice of reason.
-What will be even more painful that what you’re going through now is waiting on the sidelines for years for the chance of getting back the relationship you’ve now lost.
-The truth is that relationship no longer exists.
-It never did exist.
-It was essentially a figment of your imagination — helped in creation by your boyfriend who seemed to go to great lengths to keep the image alive.
+What will be even more painful than what you’re going through now is waiting on the sidelines for years for the chance of getting back the relationship you’ve now lost.
+The truth is that that relationship no longer exists, if it even ever did exist.

 People break up for painful reasons all the time.
 In fact, aren’t all breakups made for painful reasons?
 You aren’t right for each other, or your families disapprove of the relationship, or the timing just isn’t right, or distance comes between you, or someone cheated, or, or, … or one of you is guilty of a crime and goes to jail for years.
 It may be painful, but it doesn’t make it a bad reason to breakup.
 It actually sounds like a pretty sensible and logical reason to dump someone and MOA, particularly if you aren’t married, don’t have kids, have only been together a couple of years, are 28, and had no idea the person you were with was even involved in criminal activities.